 Yogyakarta Sultans Palace History

 Yogyakarta Palace is a cultural heritage building with some open buildings and rooms.
 The palace sets right in the middle of a total wide area of 14.000 m2.
 The architect behind the construction of the palace is Sri Sultan Hamengkubuwono I.

 Yogyakarta Palace has an open building area called Plataran.
 Every Plataran is divided by a gate called Regol.
 Each of them carries a different typology classified based on the roof.
 The Bangsal structure with no wall as a platform.
 The other hall called Gedhong has a wall as the platform made of wood or bricks.

 Yogyakarta Palace is surrounded and covered high by the fort.
 A 3.5 meters high wall with 3-4 meter thickness.
 Some parts of the fort were used to keep weapons and ammunition.
 In four corners of the fort.
 The guest will get to see a small hole, a bastion, uses to spy enemy once.

 There are seven main Plataran as the core of Yogyakarta Palace.
 Explore from the north of Alun-alun to the south, to see the historical meaning of the building.

 Pagelaran and Sitihinggil Lor

 Pagelaran is a place for Abdi Dalem to meet Sultan as the king in a ceremony.
 During the ceremony, the Sultan will sit in the Sitihinggil Lor area.
 The official area where the King waits and leaves the throne to his residence.

 The second Plataran is an area with some Keben trees surrounding the place.
 With Regol Kamandungan or Regol Srimanganti as the connection.
 On the west side of Bangsal Srimanganti, today is the stage for the traditional performance.
 This area is also a place where Sultan treats the guest.

 Bangsal Kencana is a place to celebrate an important and sacred ceremony.
-While Gedhong Prabayeksa is another area of the Sultans Palace.
-Where the Royals keep the hereditary heritage.
+While Gedhong Prabayeksa is another area of the Sultan’s Palace.
+Where the Royals keep their hereditary heritage.